phirSOFT/ApiDiff/README.md

 # ApiDiff
-A tool to perform diff operations on the public members of an assembly.
+The goal of this project is to provide a language agnostic tool to detect changes in the public api and determine wheter this changes are breaking or not.
+The tool shoul be used to determine the correct semantic version of an api.

 ## Assembly diff
 An assembly can contain four kind of types, which define the publi API of that assembly.